nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_software_module.md

 # Module 3: Open Software

-## We need your feedback on the OpenCore!

-To contribute to the building of the Open Software module, please refer to [these instructions](/docs/Area2_Capacity_Sharing/OpenCore/readme.md#your-feedback-is-needed).

 # Learning Outcomes
 By the end of this module, learners will understand the impact of open-source code, and have hands-on practice with choosing a license, creating a README, and uploading code to GitHub/GitLab.
 Learners will understand the importance of high-quality and documented code.
 Learners will discuss the impact of open-source software on open science and advancing equity in scientific fields.